Jako/TwoFactorX/core/components/twofactorx/docs/readme.md

 ## Usage

-Install via package manager.
-After you have saved the two-factor secret shown in the TwoFactorX tab when you edit your manager user, you can enable the system setting twofactorx.enable_2fa.
-When the system setting enable_onetime is enabled, a manager user can log in once without two-factor authentication.
+Install via package manager and enable the system setting twofactorx.enable_2fa.
+After that, you have to verify the TOTP secret for the manager user.
+When it is verified, the manager user has to use the TOTP key to login into the manager.

 ## Documentation